top of page

 I had made contact with each of the three studios to explain my little mission, check i can (cringe!) do my vlogging and arrange a time slot for my appointment.
 I was ready!

 Dan & I packed ourselves up in his camper van and headed West to Exeter.
-My appoitments were'nt spread out evenly, meaning I have a very busy Thursday, with two ppointents and a ton of city-walking!
+My appointments weren't spread out evenly, meaning I have a very busy Thursday, with two workout sessions and a ton of city-walking!
 Luckily the weather held out on day one as I stomped around the city, before the rain came in.

 I set-up my camera (okay iphone 16) on my stand in the corner of the bright naturally-lit space and nervously tip-toes toward the large metal frame dominating one half of the space.
 Georgia guided me through some spinal-warm ups in the form of some different roll-downs on the chair 'your back moves really nicely' she encouraged me as she watched haw-eyes to my body and the way I was executing these initial exercises.
 Phew!